Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-Given our choice of bandwidth, in estimating our bounds for the treatment effects of interest, the next step of the exercise is to recover local preferences $Q_j$ for each student.
-Absent strategic behavior, students’ next-best alternatives are straightforwardly given by their application lists---direct observation of $P$ and placement scores allows to compute cutoffs, budget sets, and finally $P_j$, which equals $Q_j$ under truth-telling.
-When we account for strategic behavior, $Q_j$ is not fully revealed by the observed $P_j$.
-Section \ref{sec:id_r:qj_id} shows how the set of possible $Q_j$s, $\bQ_j$, can be constructed under different sets of assumptions.
-The weak partial order (WPO) assumption implies that any submitted list is a subset of acceptable programs ordered just as in the student's true preferences.
-The strong partial order (SPO) assumption implies, in addition, that any student submitting a list strictly shorter than permitted reveals the student's complete true list of acceptable schools.
-Under the SPO assumption, true local preferences $Q_j$ are observed for students submitting strictly fewer than eight choices (in the case of our empirical application).
-For students ranking eight choices, $Q_j$ is observed only if $\mathbf{Q}_j$ is a singleton.
-The UMAS assumption (Assumption \ref{aspt:umas}) can be used in combination with WPO and SPO to reduce the size of $\mathbf{Q}_j$ for those students for whom it is not already a singleton (Corollary \ref{result:umas_refine}).
-We first present the results obtained under our strongest set of assumptions (SPO in combination with UMAS) in Figure \ref{fig:j1258_ass2} and then discuss how the estimated bounds vary as we impose weaker assumptions (Figure \ref{fig:j1258_allassp}).
+As a simple procedure to construct a sample local to each of the admission cutoffs $c_j$ of interest, we use a 30-point bandwidth on either side of $c_j$.\footnote{The resulting estimation sample is therefore invariant across outcomes once the pair $(j,k)$ is fixed.} Given our choice of bandwidth, the next step of the exercise is to recover local preferences $Q_j$ for each student at each cutoff $c_j$.
+In the absence of strategic behavior, these preferences can be directly inferred from application lists ---direct observation of $P$ and placement scores allows to compute cutoffs, budget sets, and finally $P_j$, which equals $Q_j$ under truth-telling.
+However, under strategic behavior, $Q_j$ is not fully revealed by the observed $P_j$.
+Section \ref{sec:id_r:qj_id} shows how to construct the set of possible $Q_j$s, that is, the set $\bQ_j$, under various assumptions.
+The weak partial order assumption (WPO) implies that any submitted list is a subset of acceptable programs ordered just as in the student's true preferences.
+The strong partial order assumption (SPO) adds that students who submit shorter-than-maximum lists reveal their full set of acceptable programs.
+Under SPO, we fully observe $Q_j$ for students who rank strictly fewer than the maximum number of programs (eight, in the case of our empirical application).
+For students ranking eight choices, $Q_j$ is observed only if the set $\mathbf{Q}_j$ comes out as a singleton.
+The UMAS assumption (Assumption \ref{aspt:umas}, hereafter UMAS) can be used in combination with WPO and SPO to refine $\mathbf{Q}_j$ for the non-singleton cases (Corollary \ref{result:umas_refine}).
+In a context with a large number of alternatives and a small cap $K$, like in Chile's college application system, the $\bQ_j$ constructed under WPO will likely be large.
+As discussed in Section \ref{sec:id_r:qj_id}, additional context-specific assumptions can be combined with UMAS to reduce the size of $\bQ_j$.
+In the applied literature, fields of study are widely recognized as key drivers of student preferences—and of the heterogeneity in preferences across students—for post-secondary programs \citep{altonjiarcidiaconomaurel2016}.
+Building on this insight, we propose the following {\it fields} assumption: \begin{assumption} Suppose the set of all programs is partitioned into fields of study.
+Let $\mathcal{F}$ be a set of programs in an arbitrary field of study in this partition.
+Consider any cutoff $c_j$.
+Let $\omega$ be a student with score $S_j$ near $c_j$.
+If no program from field $\mathcal{F}$ appears in the reported list $P(\omega)$, then no program from $\mathcal{F}$ can be part of the student's true local preference at $c_j$, i.e., \end{assumption} In practice, we partition programs in five fields of study: Health/Medicine; STEM; Economics/Business; Law; and Other.
+So for instance, if a student's reported preferences include programs in Medicine, STEM, and Economics only, Assumption \ref{aspt:fields} excludes programs in Law and Other from their $\bQ_j$.
+For any program $\ell \in \mJ$, let $\mathcal{F}(\ell)$ denote the set of all programs in the field of study of program $\ell$.
+Researchers may apply Assumption \ref{aspt:fields} to refine the set $\bQ_j(\omega)$ of student $\omega$ as follows: where we adopt the convention that $\mathcal{F}(0) = \m{J}$.